 If the bulb of the peace lily is attacked by the winter frost, then it might damage the plant.
 Then it will be difficult for the plant to recover.

-If you’re enjoying this article, check out our article on can a peace lily survive outdoors.
+If you’re enjoying this article, check out our article on Why are my Peace Lily Flowers Turning Green

 What do you do with Frost-Damaged Lilies?

 If frost has damaged the lilies, then cut that part with sharp scissors.
 If a particular part of the plant is damaged badly and not revived by changing the temperature, then it is preferable to trim it.

 Many studies have shown that those plants that are damaged by frost can cause fungus in other parts of plants.

 If you do not trim the frosting part of the plant, it will spread the fungus to other parts of the plant.
 To save the plant from fungus, it is best to trim it.

 Apart from that, it is recommended not to put your Peace lily in an outside setting in winter.
 It will be difficult for a damaged Peace Lily to survive the outside temperatures in winter.

 Likewise, for other plants, Peace lily winter care is also simple.
 There isn’t any doubt that Peace lily is a great addition to the houseplants collection.